 Sometimes the best way to decorate is just by using materials you already have that would otherwise just be tossed away.
 Magazines are a great example of something we all use that end up just being thrown out when they could easily be used for all sorts of crafts.
-Christmas decorations can be expensive so this particular do-it-yourself is great to save money on top of being environmentally friendly.
+Christmas decorations can be expensive, so this particular do-it-yourself is great to save money on top of being environmentally friendly.
 For those of you looking for something to do with the kids, this one may also be great, as long as they have the patience to do lots and lots of paper-folding.

-How to Make a Magazine Tree
+Materials for a Magazine Tree

 All you need to make a magazine tree is simply one magazine.
 The magazine I used was about 95 pages, which is just the right size for a decent tree, although I think if it was a little thicker it would look better and keep its shape a little better as well.
 If you want to decorate it, you can do just about anything you want.
 Here is my own list of supplies that I used:

-- Magazine (obviously from my brother, since I have no interest in body building)
+- Magazine (obviously from my brother, since I have no interest in bodybuilding)

 - Wire vines (I chose one with a bird for the top of my tree and four Poinsettias)

-Remember, the decorations, what type of magazine, and everything else all depends on you so have fun and choose whatever inspires you or matches the decorations you already have.
-Luckily, I found all of my supplies on clearance so I only spent $7.64 for everything at my local craft store.
+Remember, the decorations, what type of magazine, and everything else all depends on you, so have fun and choose whatever inspires you or matches the decorations you already have.
+Luckily, I found all of my supplies on clearance, so I only spent $7.64 for everything at my local craft store.

 Folding a Magazine Into a Tree

 The most difficult and time-consuming part of this project is the folding part.
 For those of you who are like me and are more of a visual learner, I have included the YouTube video at the bottom of this article.